GovStackWorkingGroup/BuildingBlockAPI/consent-management/README.md

 The key deliverables are as summarised below:

 1. Use case specifications
-2. Functional requirements
+2. Functional and technical requirements
-3. Technical requirements                          	|
+3. Draft APIs

 ## Release Status